nodegit/nodegit/README.md

     var git = require( 'nodegit' );

     // Read the current repository
-    git.repo( '.git', function( err, path, repo ) {
+    git.repo( '.git', function( err, repo ) {
-        // If success will return 0, if an error message throw it as an error string. if( err ) { throw err; }
+        // If success err will be 0, else throw an error message. if( err ) { throw err; }

         // Read a commit with a SHA1